EpicOrange/riichi_advanced/documentation/bloody30faan.md

 - You cannot add a joker to a pung.
 - You cannot concealed kong with a joker.

-Concealed kongs are completely hidden until the end of a hand.
+Concealed kongs are completely hidden until the end of a round.

 Swap-calling is disallowed.